Search

 La tienda de ropa en la Antigua

 In seventh grade Spanish, we ended a unit that focused on Guatemala.
-Students learned vocabulary related to stores and shopping, described clothing and footwear characteristics, useful expressions when shopping, and making comparisons.
+Students learned vocabulary related to stores and shopping, described clothing and footwear characteristics, useful expressions when shopping, and made comparisons.
 Besides the grammar content and the vocabulary covered, students also learned about the geography of Guatemala and Central America and cultural information including la máscara de jade, el quetzal, los muñecos quitapenas y el traje Maya.
 For this unit’s project, students created clothing stores and accessories inspired by the Mayan culture.
 Activities included creating flyers, discount coupons, and television commercials to market their business, and selling their designs to their peers.
 Check out this video and click here to see more examples of the students’ projects.

 – Ana Maria Restrepo, Spanish teacher